Mutual funds and taxes: A primer to help lighten the load

 2. Specific Identification Method — You specify shares to be sold to provide yourself with the best possible tax benefit.

-3. Single-Category Average Cost — Simply averages the purchase price of all shares bought.
+3. Average Cost Method — Simply averages the purchase price of all shares bought.

 Most financial institutions use average cost as the default tax lot identification method for mutual funds, but you should check before making this assumption.
 Note that you may still select the cost basis reporting method you prefer, subject to certain exceptions.